bevyengine/rfcs/implementation_details.md

 TBD

 ## Messages
 Messages are best for sending global alerts and any gameplay mechanics you explicitly want modeled as request-reply (or one-way) interactions.
-They can be reliable or unreliable.
+They can be unreliable or reliable.
+You can also postmark messages to be executed on a certain tick like inputs.
+That can only be best effort, though.

 TBD